codesandbox/sandpack/website/landing/README.md

 ### Content

-The content folder contains all of the section's text.
-If a copy change is needed, you can go to `/content/{name-of-the-section}.ts` and update the corresponding value.
+The `website.config.json` file contains all of this page's contents.
+To modify the copy, open the file and look for the corresponding key and update the text.